ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 - `public boolean removeFile(String name, String directory)`

 #### `public FileSystem()`
-Default constructor that creates a new `FileSystem` object and initializes its instance variable.
+Default constructor that creates a new `FileSystem` object and initializes its instance variables.

 #### `public FileSystem(String inputFile)`

 *Constructor* that creates a new `FileSystem` object with the given `inputFile` that contains the file system information.
 We have provided some skeleton code for reading the contents of the text file.
 You will need to initailizes FileSystem's instance variables and populate FileSystem with each file's information.
 Each file information is represented by a line formatted as `filename, directory, date` within the content of `inputFile`.
 For example, it could be `mySample.txt, /home, 02/01/2021`.
 (Note that since it is a unix type file system, forward slashes are used to represent directory hierarchy).
 We have also provided a sample file, `input.txt`, to show how each file information is represented within the inputFile.
 Feel free to add more data to the file to test your FileSystem implementation thoroughly.
 You may assume that `inputFile` parameter is properly formatted and is non-null.

-#### `public boolean add(String fileName, String directory, String modifiedDate)`
+#### `public boolean add(String name, String directory, String modifiedDate)`

 This method should create a FileData object with the given file information and add it to the instance variables of FileSystem.
 This method should return true if the file is successfully added to the FileSystem, and false if a file with the same name already exists in that directory.
-The default values for `filenName`, `dir`, and `modifiedDate` are `""`, `"/"`, `"01/01/2021"` in case any of these variables is null.
+The default values for `name`, `dir`, and `modifiedDate` are `""`, `"/"`, `"01/01/2021"` in case any of these variables is null.

 #### `public FileData findFile(String name, String directory)`
 This method should return a single FileData object with the given name and directory.
 You should not modify the FileSystem itself.
 Return null if such a file does not exist.

-#### `public ArrayList<String> findAllFilesName()`
+#### `public ArrayList<String> findAllFileNames()`

-This method should return an array list of string that represents all unique file names across all directories within the FileSystem.
+This method should return an array list of strings that represents all unique file names across all directories within the FileSystem.
 You should not modify the FileSystem itself.
 Return an empty array list if there is no file in the file system yet.

 #### `public ArrayList<FileData> findFilesByName(String name)`